 This programme of applied research established in 2015 focusses on the care of Alzheimer sufferers and the practical support that can be provided to help their carers.
-The funding of the Almond Institute of Technology's community outreach programme will enable the Institute to evaluate the impact of Alzheimer's disease on family and carers, and to evaluate the preadmission circumstances of sufferers to a nursing home or hospital in-patient facility.
+The funding of the Wakefield Institute of Technology's community outreach programme will enable the Institute to evaluate the impact of Alzheimer's disease on family and carers, and to evaluate the pre-admission circumstances of sufferers to a nursing home or hospital in-patient facility.
 The research aims to identify best practice and to apply it in the community setting to relieve the burden on carers and permit a sufferer to remain longer with their family.
 The programme is showing that the use of home aids, emergency call alarms, the deployment of occupational health and district nursing services effectively, and the combined use of music and aromatherapy all provide demonstrable benefit to sufferers and their carers.

-Following the early success of the grant funded programme at Almond Institute of Technology, the trustees approved the extension of the grant for a further year with up to a further 2 years to be considered.
+Following the early success of the grant funded programme at Wakefield Institute of Technology, the trustees approved the extension of the grant for a further year with up to a further 2 years to be considered.

 Our commitment is to publicly disseminate the outcomes of the innovation research.
-We disseminate the findings of our research via educational bulletins and presentations, and we work closely with NHS Scotland.
-We aim to ensure that the practical results of the work we fund is available to all to, irrespective of nationality, gender, and personal means, so that the research findings impact on the lives of sufferers and their families.

-c) Student grant awards
+We disseminate the findings of our research via educational bulletins and presentations to the NHS Clinical Commissioning Groups established following the Health and Social Care Act 2012.
+We aim to ensure that the practical results of the work we fund is available to all to, irrespective of nationality, gender, and personal means, so that the research findings impact on the lives of sufferers and their families c) Student grant awards